-Note how you can add hard numbers (‘100%’).
-Adding numbers to your CV personal statement puts your achievements in context, and lets employers see what kind of performance you’ll be capable of if they hire you.
+Note that you should add hard numbers (like ‘100%’).
+Adding numbers to your CV personal statement lets employers see what kind of performance they can expect if they hire you.

-Add an extra sentence if you’d like to give even more details about your achievements and capabilities or mention any special trade licences you have.
+Add an extra sentence if you’d like to give even more details about your achievements and capabilities or mention any special trade licences or qualifications you have.

 The final sentence of your CV should summarise your most job-relevant career goal and directly target the company you’re applying for.
 Use the company’s name and the job title here to tailor your CV to the role.

 Tailoring your CV to the position shows you’ve considered the company’s needs and aren’t just sending your CV to every company with openings.